-Details of non-recurring items and certain re-measurements are provided in notes 3 and 8.
+There are non-recurring items and certain re-measurements to note.

 Operating loss

 Operating loss is stated after the fair value gain on investment properties but before financing.

 Interest

 Interest receivable is recognised when it is probable that the economic benefits will flow to the Company and the amount of interest can be measured reliably.
 Interest receivable is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to the asset's net carrying amount on initial recognition.